Articles about Betty Ong

 - The full report of The National Commission on Terrorist Attacks Upon the United States (also known as the 9-11 Commission) contains testimony about Betty's role.
 It includes a statement from Nydia Gonzalez, Acts of Courage in the Sky (PDF file), describing the emergency call she had with Betty.
 There is also the statement of Gerard Arpey, Chief Executive Officer of American Airlines, honoring Betty as a hero.

-- The Bakersfield Californian has a Special Report: A Nation Changed about Betty and the effect her bravery has had on her sister Cathie.
+- The Bakersfield Californian has a number of articles about Betty, including one by Steve Flores "Sister still has plenty of love for 'Bee'" about Betty and the effect her bravery has had on her sister Cathie.

 - Photographs of the 3037 Memorial, Washington Square Park, San Francisco include one of Betty.